What is a UTR Number and How To Get and Find It in 2026?

 How can I reactivate my UTR number?

 You don’t need to do anything special.
-As soon as you submit a tax return, it will reactivate your UTR.
+Your UTR remains valid even if you do not file for a period.
+Submitting a tax return does not create or reactivate a UTR.
 However, it is always good to check with HMRC to ensure that your records are up-to-date and that they do not require any additional information from you.

 What happens if I use the wrong UTR number?